rkulyassa/eitherio-api/README.md

 Simple python module and web api for https://either.io

 ## Installation
-Clone this repository into your current working directory, then import wherever you want.
+Clone this repository into your current working directory, run `pip install -r requirements.txt` to install all deps then import wherever you want.

 ## Module
 ### Usage